What is this lump inside my cheek near my wisdom teeth?

 A common type of these growths is called Fibroma (aka fibroepithelial hyperplasia).
 It's the most common benign (non-cancerous) lump in the mouth, mostly found in people between 30 to 50 years old.

 How do fibromas appear?
-They’re like a defense mechanism — your body’s way of adapting to and overcoming chronic irritation or injury.
+It’s basically your body’s way of adapting to ongoing irritation or injury.

 Fibroma inside the cheeks